What Is the Autry?

 Cowboy Lunch at the Autry: Lights, Camera, Lone Pine!

 This afternoon lunch series brings together Western filmmakers and stars with Autry members and other fans of the genre.
 Order your lunch and join actors,...

 Wednesday, Sep 17, 2014 12:30 pm

 Amy Scott, Chief Curator and Marilyn B. and Calvin B. Gross Curator of Visual Arts, and Carolyn Brucken, Curator of Western Womenâs History, lead tours...

 Community Garden at the Mt.
 Washington Campus

 Are you interested in gardening?
-Come join UCLA students and SCIC/American Indian Family Partnership staff Saturday mornings at the Mount Washington campus and...
+Come join UCLA students and SCIC/American Indian Families Partnership staff Saturday mornings at the Mount Washington campus and learn about...

 From the Central Valley to the Salton Sea, artists, authors, and scientists discuss the impact of landscape changes on California and the ways communities adapt....